Jeff Farmer (wrestler)

 Jeffrey Farmer (born August 14, 1962) is an American retired professional wrestler.
 He is best known for his appearances with World Championship Wrestling (WCW) and New Japan Pro-Wrestling (NJPW) as The nWo Sting, an impostor version of the original Sting aligned to the New World Order stable.

 Professional wrestling career

 Early career (1991–1993)

-Farmer started wrestling late in 1991 at 29 years old as Lightning in the tag team of "Thunder and Lightning" in the IWF promotion in Florida.
-In August 1993, the team toured All Japan Pro Wrestling, facing teams such as Dan Kroffat & Doug Furnas, Jun Akiyama & Tsuyoshi Kikuchi, and Mighty Inoue & Takao Omori.
-While in the promotion, they wrestled as "Lightning & Thunder".
+Farmer began his professional wrestling career in late 1991, at the age of 29, performing under the ring name Lightning as part of the tag team "Thunder and Lightning" within the IWF promotion in Florida.

+In August 1993, the team undertook a tour with All Japan Pro Wrestling, where they faced established teams including Dan Kroffat and Doug Furnas, Jun Akiyama and Tsuyoshi Kikuchi, as well as Mighty Inoue and Takao Omori.
+During their time in the promotion, they were billed as "Lightning & Thunder".

 World Championship Wrestling (1993–1994)

 In 1993, Thunder and Lightning were signed by World Championship Wrestling (WCW).
 They made their first appearance at a WCW Worldwide taping in Orlando, Florida on July 10, 1993 (in an episode that would not air until November 13 of that year), defeating Billy Brooks and Rhett Blair.
 Their first actual television appearance came on August 29, 1993, on WCW's The Main Event, where they upset Chris Benoit and Bobby Eaton.
 Thunder & Lightning's next match saw their first defeat, as they fell to Yoshi Kwan (Chris Champion) and Bobby Eaton at a house show in Kennesaw, Georgia on September 28.

 Although WCW had cut back severely on house shows in Eric Bischoff's first year helming the company, they did continue to tour smaller locations to give new, younger wrestlers experience.
 Thunder & Lightning would wrestle on several of these events in the fall of 1993 and engaged in a house show program with Tex Slazinger and Shanghai Pierce.
 On the December 11, 1993 edition of WCW Saturday Night the team called out WCW World Tag Team Champions The Nasty Boys, as well as several other teams.

 Thunder and Lightning entered 1994 continuing to come out victorious on television against preliminary level competition, but suffered their first loss when they were defeated on February 20, 1994, by Pretty Wonderful on The Main Event.
 They made their first PPV appearance at SuperBrawl IV where they lost to Harlem Heat.
 Their losing streak on television continued into April as they suffered defeats to Bad Attitude (Steve Keirn & Bobby Eaton) and Pretty Wonderful.
 Thunder & Lightning's final match however was a win; they teamed with Terry Taylor to defeat Tex Slazenger, Shanghai Pierce, and Dallas Page on WCW Pro on April 30, 1994.
 Farmer left WCW in the spring of 1994.